adap/flower/examples/custom-metrics/README.md

 - the use of the `output_dict` on the client side - inside `evaluate` method on `client.py`
 - the use of the `evaluate_metrics_aggregation_fn` - to aggregate the metrics on the server side, part of the `strategy` on `server.py`

-This example is based on the `quickstart_tensorflow` with CIFAR-10, source [here](https://flower.dev/docs/quickstart-tensorflow.html).
+This example is based on the `quickstart_tensorflow` with CIFAR-10, source [here](https://flower.dev/docs/quickstart-tensorflow.html), with the addition of [Flower Datasets](https://flower.dev/docs/datasets/index.html) to retrieve the CIFAR-10.

 Using the CIFAR-10 dataset for classification, this is a multi-class classification problem, thus some changes on how to calculate the metrics using `average='micro'` and `np.argmax` is required.
 For binary classification, this is not required.
 Also, for unsupervised learning tasks, such as using a deep autoencoder, a custom metric based on reconstruction error could be implemented on client side.